-The historic, high country of western Wyoming produced some incredible deer in 2014.
+The historic, high country of western Wyoming produced some incredible deer the last few couple years.
 Regions G and H are once again fueling the imagination of hardcore hunters looking for early-season hunts in the alpine.
 Options are fairly limited in Wyoming for serious trophy mule deer hunters; with the recent success in the high country and limited-trophy potential in other areas, plan on using more and more preference points in these units.
-New for 2015, the deer and antelope application deadline for nonresidents in Wyoming will be in late May.
+Now the deer and antelope application deadline for nonresidents in Wyoming will be in late May.
 This will be a huge advantage for hunters wanting to wait and see how Mother Nature treats the cowboy state this winter before applying.

 Idaho didn’t miss out on the action this past season.
-Southeast Idaho produced several bucks reminiscent of the good old days; even areas that haven’t historically been producers, offered up some gems in the fall of 2014.
+Southeast Idaho produced several bucks reminiscent of the good old days; even areas that haven’t historically been producers, offered up some gems in the last two years.

 Arguably, Utah’s new, smaller hunting units, started under the infamous “Option 2,” played some part in perhaps the most successful Utah general hunt in almost a decade.
 Weather definitely has played the bigger role in the beehive state, but under the current management plan, wildlife officials are better able to micromanage smaller units.
-Capitalizing on this in 2015, Utah will add several new hunts.
-A late muzzleloader hunt will be held on six units that are currently over on buck-to-doe ratios.
+Capitalizing on this, in 2015, Utah added several new hunts.
+A late muzzleloader hunt is held on six units that are currently over on buck-to-doe ratios.
 The six units are-Chalk Creek/East Canyon/Morgan-South Rich (Unit 4/5/6), and Kamas (Unit 7) in northern Utah; Nine Mile (Unit 11) in east-central Utah; and Southwest Desert (Unit 20), Zion (Unit 29) and the Pine Valley (Unit 30).
-The hunt will run Oct.
-28 to Nov.
-5. This new muzzleloader hunt is a limited-entry hunt, so you’ll lose your limited-entry bonus points if you draw a permit.
+This muzzleloader hunt is a limited-entry hunt, so you’ll lose your limited-entry bonus points if you draw a permit.

 Another change in Utah will allow a small number of deer hunters to hunt all three seasons on the limited-entry or premium limited-entry unit they draw a permit for.
-Only around three percent of the limited-entry and premium limited-entry deer permits offered in 2015 will be available for this new opportunity.
+Only around three percent of the limited-entry and premium limited-entry deer permits offered is available for this opportunity.

 Never, ever, to be outdone, Colorado continues be the power house of trophy mountain mule deer.
 Like a centerfold, Brett Ross’ 42”, 17x18, 308 4/8s buck stirs feelings and emotions deep in a mule deer-hunter’s gut.
 The heavens can break the mold after this buck, as he’s as perfect as a mule deer buck could ever hope to be.
 A true testament to the power of Colorado is its ability to produce a buck of this size not far from the epicenter of a storm that wiped out entire mule deer herds in 2007.

 Weather will make or break mule deer populations and hunting opportunities.
-So far, 2015 has been kind to the high country of the West.
-If the winter continues down its current course, the fall of 2015 will be even better than 2014 in Utah, Wyoming, Idaho, and Colorado.
+This year has kind to the high country of the West.
 If you’re sitting on a pocket full of bonus or preference points, think seriously about using them now.
 If the past has taught us anything, it’s that nothing last forever.